 Therefore, the problem considered in this work is: assuming that there are $n$ aircraft in latitudinal formation, equally spaced by $\Delta_d$ meters, we want to develop an algorithm that changes the squadron to the longitudinal formation, where the aircraft will also be equally spaced by $\Delta_d$ meters, without collision among them.

 This problem involves aircraft formation, trajectory generation and control.
-The nonlinear model predictive control approach of \cite{Chao} and the leader-follower approach of \cite{You} and \cite{Gu} deal with the formation problem, but changing between well defined geometric formations is not considered.
-Trajectory generation made by using optimization algorithms are usually found in the literature.
-Some examples are the works of \cite{Cheng} and \cite{Xu}, but works like these do not focus on well defined geometric formations.
+The nonlinear model predictive control approach of \cite{Chao} and the leader-follower approach of \cite{You} and \cite{Gu} deal with the formation problem, but changing between well-defined geometric formations is not considered.
+Trajectory generation made by using optimization algorithms is usually found in the literature.
+Some examples are the works of \cite{Cheng} and \cite{Xu}, but works like these do not focus on well-defined geometric formations.
 Other techniques are also used in the trajectory definition, like the geometric moments, controlled via nonlinear gradient \cite{Morbidi}, the modern matrix analysis used by \cite{Coker}, the combination of the hybrid navigation architecture with the local obstacle avoidance methodology and with the model predictive control \cite{Jansen}, the navigation functions \cite{Roussos}, and the variation of rapidly-exploring random trees \cite{Neto}.
-But they also do not consider the changing between well defined geometric formations during the flight.
-Control techniques, like the reinforcement learning \cite{Santos} do not focus on the changing of formation.
+But they also do not consider the changes between well-defined geometric formations during the flight.
+Control techniques, like reinforcement learning \cite{Santos} do not focus on the change of formation.

 The formation reconfiguration is studied by \cite{Venkataramanan}, where the aircraft move their position inside a formation, and the same formation is considered before and after the reconfiguration.
-The autonomous decision-making architecture \cite{Knoll} also considers this problem, but neither \cite{Venkataramanan} nor \cite{Knoll} consider the transition between different formations.
-After exhaustive literature searching, it was not found an algorithm that deals with the problem considered here.
+The autonomous decision-making architecture \cite{Knoll} also considers this problem, but neither \cite{Venkataramanan} nor \cite{Knoll} considers the transition between different formations.
+After an exhaustive literature search, no algorithm was found dealing with the problem considered here.
 Thus, the main contributions of this work are:

 \begin{enumerate}

 \item An algorithm for changing from the latitudinal to the longitudinal formation of the squadron.
 The time complexity analysis of the proposed algorithm shows its efficiency is optimal.